 int_data = read_integrated('RUN_NAME')

 If you have questions about SLUG, have discovered any bugs, or want to contribute to ongoing development, please contact Mark Krumholz, firstname.lastname@example.org.

 SLUG was the product of many people's work.
 Version 1 was written by Robert da Silva and Michele Fumagalli, with contributions and improvements from Jonathan Parra.
 Version 2 of SLUG, as well as slugpy, were written by primarily by Mark Krumholz, with contributions from Michele Fumagalli, Teddy Rendahl, Evan Demers, and Greg Ashworth.
 SLUG benefitted enormously from the methods and library of track and atmosphere models curated by Claus Leitherer as part of starburst99.
 The extensive set of filters available started with the compilation provided by Charlie Conroy, who maintains a filter list as part of FSPS, though it has grown considerably since then.
-The predefined extinction curves are courtesy of Daniela Calzetti.
+Most of the predefined extinction curves are courtesy of Daniela Calzetti.
 The type II supernova yield tables were provided by Tuguldur Sukhbold, and the AGB yield tables by Amanda Karakas.

 SLUG is distributed under the terms of the GNU General Public License version 3.0.
 The text of the license is included in the main directory of the repository as GPL-3.0.txt.